 I am a candidate in Economic Sciences at UNIP.
 Most of what I know about quantitative finance came from outside the curriculum: years of building backtesters, running thousands of walk-forward experiments, and trying to falsify my own results harder than anyone else would.

 In parallel, I work as a Quantitative Systems Consultant for a firm I cannot name (under NDA).
 The role is research-side: building filters, stress-testing strategy populations, evaluating signal robustness, and production-grade backtester engineering.
-That NDA is exclusive — I do not take any other consulting work in the quant domain, and Daru Finance exists strictly for academic publication.

 What this site is for